Yannpink/pinksale-knowledge/Dapp + Web Developers.md

 # Dapp + Web Developers

-**Important Note**: Please mention you were referred by Saul Pink to get better discounts.
+**Important Note**: Please mention you were referred by Saul Pink - The owner of Pinksale to get better discounts.

 ## Overview
 This guide lists verified developers and agencies providing DApp and web development services for blockchain projects.